stevegrossi/stevegrossi.github.io/source/posts/2014-06-24-provisioning-a-lamp-stack-and-wordpress-with-chef-part-1.html.markdown

 So let's SSH into the server and put a PHP test file in the web root.

-    $ ssh root@123.45.67.890
+    $ ssh root@IP_OR_HOSTNAME
     $ cd /var/www
     $ echo "<?php phpinfo();" > info.php

 (Typically, we wouldn't interact directly wth the server like this, but since it's just a temporary file, we'll do this manually to keep things simple.)

-Now, navigating to http://123.45.67.890/info.php we should see the standard PHP Info page.
+Now, navigating to http://IP_OR_HOSTNAME/info.php we should see the standard PHP Info page.
 If that's the case, we can now remove the file:

     $ rm /var/www/info.php